-- If you enjoy incredibly colorful visuals and the arcade-like world, then this is definitely for you
+- If you enjoy incredibly colorful visuals and an arcade-like world, this is definitely for you.

-Button City is a cute and colourful narrative adventure about a group of friends trying to save their local arcade.
-You play as a young fox named Fennel and make new friends, explore a stacked diorama world and play arcade games in a nostalgic ’90s setting.
+Button City is a cute and colorful narrative adventure about a group of friends trying to save their local arcade.
+You play as a young fox named Fennel and make new friends, explore a stacked diorama world, and play arcade games in a nostalgic ’90s setting.

-The cherry on top is the late ’90s setting when arcades were still booming and kids around the world were discovering the joys of gaming and bonding over their favourite titles.
-It’s a time I remember fondly myself and playing into that nostalgia is certainly a bulls-eye.
+The cherry on top is the late ’90s setting when arcades were still booming, and kids worldwide were discovering the joys of gaming and bonding over their favorite titles.
+It’s a time I remember myself fondly and playing into that nostalgia is certainly a bulls-eye.

 Play games with your friends

-The story is an innocent one that starts off with simple motivations but doesn’t fear stretching into more adult themes like not feeling accepted, health issues and corporate takeovers.
-The rivalry to become the best at games evolves into one where two opposing teams are both trying to save Button City from being sold to a money-grubbing cat who just wants to replace it with a mega mall.
+The story is an innocent one that starts with simple motivations but doesn’t fear stretching into more adult themes like not feeling accepted, health issues, and corporate takeovers.
+The rivalry to become the best at games evolves into one where two opposing teams are trying to save Button City from being sold to a money-grubbing cat who wants to replace it with a mega mall.

 Mini-games break up the pace

-While there are multiple minigames that come into play once like making lemonade or spying on a conversation from behind a newspaper, there are three games that play a slightly bigger role in the game, allowing you to challenge other NPC characters.
+While multiple minigames come into play once like making lemonade or spying on a conversation from behind a newspaper, there are three games that play a slightly bigger role in the game, allowing you to challenge other NPC characters.

 The first is a downhill racing game where you drift around corners.
 Drifting charges your boost and using that correctly will be key to your victory.
-It looks fun but sadly gets old really quick because there is only one level.
-Sure you can mirror it or add modifiers like dropping items that add boost on the track or adding extra opponents or cosmetics like a giant moustache.
+It looks fun but sadly gets old really quickly because there is only one level.

-The second, and my least favourite, is the rhythm game.
-Normally I’m a huge fan of these and this very image on their store page even sold me on trying the game, but it was a huge letdown.
+The second, and my least favorite, is the rhythm game.
+Normally I’m a huge fan of these, and this very image on their store page even sold me on trying the game, but it was a huge letdown.

-You see, each of the symbols above corresponds with a directional input, either the D-Pad or the A, B, X, Y buttons on your controller.
-But those are laid out in a + shape whereas the on-screen inputs are on a straight line.
-This simple design choice is enough to mess with my brain and make sure I always confuse which button to press.
+You see, each of the symbols above corresponds with a directional input, either the D-Pad or the A, B, X, or Y buttons on your controller.
+But those are laid out in a + shape, whereas the on-screen inputs are in a straight line.
+This simple design choice is enough to mess with my brain and ensure I am always confused about which button to press.

 *EDIT: they made an update for controller users and it now shows the buttons to use at the bottom, which helps somewhat but isn’t enough for me to be able to play a full song without making mistakes.

 The last minigame is the one that plays the most important role in the story.
-It’s a 4-v-4 team brawler where you collect fruits and toss them in the central blender and try to stop your opponents from doing the same.
+It’s a 4-v-4 team brawler where you collect fruits, toss them in the central blender, and try to stop your opponents from doing the same.

-It doesn’t take long however for this game to also grow stale, because it only has a single level layout with all important elements always on the exact same location.
-I haven’t lost a single game and it was really easy to devise a strategy that the AI couldn’t counter, making the entire mini-game rather boring.
+It doesn’t take long, however, for this game to also grow stale because it only has a single-level layout with all important elements always in the same location.
+I haven’t lost a single game, and it was really easy to devise a strategy that the AI couldn’t counter, making the entire mini-game rather boring.

 Moving up in the world